 GW Apps has an API that allows authorized external systems to read and modify records by using a RESTful web service.
 Defining an API key is how you let GW Apps know that specific forms within the application can allow API access, and which operations the API is allowed to do.
 In this article we’ll discuss how you can create and generate API Keys for your applications.
 We’ll also discuss API Key configuration options.

 API Key Overview

-API Keys allow the creation of RESTful endpoints that will make records of a given form accessible and editable from external resources as a web service.
+API Keys allow the creation of RESTful endpoints that will make records of a given form accessible and editable via a web service.

 |Create API Keys|

 |Generated API Key||String that represents the generated API Key, this will show only when the key is first created, so it is strongly advised write it down in a safe place as it won’t be visible once you save and leave the screen.|